OctopusDeploy/blog/blog/2025-04/oidc-external-feeds/index.md

 ## Conclusion

 OIDC external feeds bring security and flexibility to your deployments by removing the need for static credentials.
-This method fits in with modern cloud practices and gives you more control over your feeds.
+This method is consistent with modern cloud practices and gives you more control over your feeds.
 With support for AWS, Azure, and Google registries, Octopus makes it easy to integrate secure, token-based authentication into your pipelines.

 We hope you give it a try, and let us know what you think.
 If you have any questions or feedback, we’d love to hear from you.